luizimcpi/kong-oathkeeper-keycloak/README.md

 Using a open source project as a auth module[Keycloak], to generate a valid Json Web Token and throw forward to a proxy[Ory Oathkeeper].

+## Kong

+Kong gateway can be an excellent solution for an ingress load balancer and API gateway if you do not want vendor lock-in of any cloud API Gateways in your application.
+Kong uses OpenResty and Lua.
+OpenResty extends Nginx with Lua scripting to use Nginx's event model for non-blocking I/O with HTTP clients and remote backends like PostgreSQL, Memcached, and Redis.
+OpenResty is not an Nginx fork, and Kong is not an Openresty fork.
+Kong uses OpenResty to enable API gateway features.

 ## Keycloak